Where are we since the Coughlan Judgment and the introduction of the National Framework?

 Where the problem started: The background

 In 2002, regional health authorities were renamed and merged to form 28 Strategic Health Authorities (SHAs).
 Each SHA had its own governance and responsibility for running and commissioning local NHS services.
-With its own autonomy, too, each SHA had its own assessment criteria and interpretation of what healthcare needs qualified for Continuing Care i.e. the long-term NHS funding of elderly and disabled patients (usually living in care homes with nursing).
-Continuing care funding meant that an individual’s social and healthcare needs were paid for in full by the NHS, free of charge and without any form of means-testing – to meet the overriding principle of ‘free care at the point of need’.
+With its own autonomy, each SHA had its own interpretation of what healthcare needs qualified for Continuing Healthcare – i.e. the long-term funding of elderly and disabled patients by the NHS, to meet the overriding principle of healthcare being ‘free at the point of need’.

-Unfortunately, this autonomy delegated to SHAs, produced a disparate range of inconsistent outcomes across the country, which became dubbed the ‘postcode lottery’.
+Unfortunately, this resulted in nationwide inconsistency as to who qualified for funding, dubbed the ‘postcode lottery’.
 Success or failure was entirely in the hands of your local SHA and how they chose to apply their own assessment methods and criteria.
-As a result, therefore, your chance of securing free NHS funded care largely increased or decreased simply by virtue of where you lived.
+As a result, your chance of securing NHS-funded care was largely determined by where you lived.

 What happened to change all this?

-The Court of Appeal decision in the Pamela Coughlan case [1999], was the foremost landmark decision that started the path of change.
-It was the precursor that eventually led to the creation of a nationwide, consistent approach when applying assessment criteria for Continuing Care.
+The landmark 1999 Court of Appeal decision in the Pamela Coughlan case was the precursor to the creation of a nationwide, consistent approach in determining eligibility for Continuing Healthcare.

-In short, the Coughlan judgment established that where a person’s primary need is for healthcare, the NHS is responsible for the full cost of the placement and care package (i.e. healthcare and social care needs and accommodation).
-Only if the individual’s need is not primarily for health care – i.e. not the responsibility of the NHS – may consideration be given to whether local authority social services could purchase nursing care in very limited circumstances (and pass the cost to the individual) whose healthcare needs are:
+In short, the Coughlan judgment established that where a person’s primary need is for healthcare, the NHS is responsible for the full cost of the placement and care package (i.e. health and social care needs, and accommodation).

 (ii) of a nature which it can be expected that an authority whose primary responsibility is to provide social services can be expected to provide.

-So, the Coughlan case was fundamentally instrumental in clarifying the legal distinction between healthcare and social care needs and providing a clear boundary line as to which body has responsibility for providing (and paying!) for the individual’s care.
+So, the Coughlan case was fundamental in clarifying the legal distinction between health and social care needs, and determining responsibility for meeting – and funding – those needs.

-In 1999, following the Coughlan case, the Department of Health issued guidance which asked health and local authorities to satisfy themselves that their continuing care policies were in line with the Coughlan Judgment.
-However, confusion and incorrect circular guidance that followed, only contributed to the blurring of boundaries between healthcare and social care needs.
+In response to the Court of Appeal’s findings, the Department of Health issued guidance asking health and local authorities to ensure their policies were in line with the Coughlan Judgment.
+However, confusion and inconsistency continued.

-Despite the Coughlan Judgment, there was still widespread inequality and injustice.
-Something had to be done to rectify the situation and reimburse those individuals who had been the victim flawed and inconsistent assessments.
-Many thousands had wrongly been forced to pay for their care that should have been provided free by the NHS.
+Something had to be done to rectify the situation and reimburse those individuals who had been the victim of flawed assessments.
+Many thousands had been charged for care that should have been funded by the NHS.

 The emergence of national assessment criteria

-There was a distinct need to create a clear, transparent, comprehensive and comprehensible, user-friendly, national reference tool to ensure fairer and consistent assessments for eligibility and robust decision-making; a national tool:
+There was a need to create a comprehensive, user-friendly reference tool to ensure fair and consistent decision-making.

-Benefits of the National Framework for NHS Continuing Healthcare:
+And so, in 1997, the National Framework for NHS Continuing Healthcare was born.

-The National Framework for NHS Continuing Care and NHS-funded Nursing Care 2018
+The National Framework for NHS Continuing Healthcare and Funded Nursing Care

-The latest version of the National Framework does provide greater clarity for NHS assessors, professionals and individuals involved in the assessment and appeal process.
-For example, the 2018 edition of the National Framework specifically incorporates the Care Act 2014 and reliance on the Coughlan Judgment.
-It reconfirms the boundary lines on the care that a local authority can lawfully provide and what care is the responsibility of the NHS.
-It also reinforces the duty on the health and social care authorities to carry out proper assessments for NHS Continuing Healthcare first, before there is any mention of how the care will be funded.
+For example, the 2018 edition of the National Framework incorporated the Care Act 2014, clarifying the limits on the type of care Local Authorities can lawfully provide.
+It also reinforced the duty on the health and social care authorities to carry out proper assessments for NHS Continuing Healthcare first, before there is any mention of how the care will be funded.

-However, at Farley Dwek, as legal practitioners fighting for justice for our clients, the National Framework is still deficient in many areas and much more still needs to be done to perfect the model.
-There is still inconsistency in interpretation and approach, and sadly the postcode lottery is as much alive today as it was back in the 1990s.
-Individuals are still being denied Continuing Healthcare funding through flawed or incorrect NHS assessments and being subjected to inordinate delays in processing retrospective appeals (now exacerbated by COVID).
-Some delays can result in claimants passing away before the matter is resolved and restitution repaid.
-Homes and assets are still being sold, and hard-earned life-savings are being eroded just to pay for care, which should have been paid for in full, free of charge by the NHS, had a fair and sound assessment been carried out in the first place (indeed, if one took place at all!).
+While the implementation of the National Framework has certainly been beneficial, the problem of subjectivity remains.
+There is still much inconsistency in interpretation and approach, meaning the postcode lottery is as much alive today as it was in the 1990s.
+Individuals are still denied Continuing Healthcare funding due to flawed or unfair assessments and subjected to inordinate delays in processing retrospective reviews.
+Homes and assets are still being sold, and hard-earned life-savings are being eroded to pay for care that ought to be funded by the NHS.

-To achieve greater consistency and reduce the financial misery and stress caused to families by incorrect decisions where funding has been wrongly rejected or withdrawn, there needs to be more training of NHS assessors, greater transparency when applying the National Framework, less room for subjective interpretation of the rules and guidance, and the perceived scandal of financial gatekeeping.
+To achieve greater consistency and reduce the stress caused by incorrect decisions, there needs to be better training of NHS assessors and less room for subjective interpretation of the rules and guidance.
 Admiral Philip Mathias has publicly called the misery foisted by the NHS on individuals who have been let down by the system and flawed assessments as, “probably the biggest financial scandal in the history of the NHS.”
-The winds of further reform are brewing…
+The winds of further reform are gathering…

 Read our recent blog Admiral Philip Mathias blog: